Music & Memory Program

 In 2013, Wisconsin Department of Health Services (DHS) staff watched a six-minute video clip of Henry, and it changed their lives.
 This video shows the power personalized music has on a person with profound dementia.
 Henry comes alive; communicating with his family, sharing long-locked memories and the joy he is feeling.

-DHS staff contacted Dan Cohen's MUSIC & MEMORYSM Project and, with creative funding, established the Wisconsin Music & Memory Program which trains and supports staff in the program as part of the DHS effort to improve the care of residents with dementia and decrease the use of harmful medications.
+DHS staff contacted Dan Cohen's MUSIC & MEMORYSM Project and, with creative funding, established the Wisconsin Music & Memory Program.
+The program trained and supported staff to improve the care of residents with dementia and decrease the use of harmful medications.

-The Wisconsin Music & Memory Program has successfully funded over 300 nursing homes to become certified MUSIC & MEMORYSM facilities and provide equipment for over 3,500 nursing home residents through the MUSIC & MEMORY SM Certification Program.
-This program has now expanded to assisted living communities and other health care facilities.
+The Wisconsin Music & Memory Program successfully funded over 300 nursing homes to become certified MUSIC & MEMORYSM facilities and provided equipment for over 3,500 nursing home residents through the MUSIC & MEMORYSM Certification Program.
+This program even expanded to assisted living communities and other health care facilities.